AyeCode/invoicing/readme.txt

 Option added to remove data on uninstall - CHANGED Show last invoice's sequential number - ADDED
 Set PayPal landing page to Billing page - CHANGED
+GD Listing does not renewed on renewal payment - FIXED Changing currency should not reflected in existing invoices until invoices resaved - FIXED

 = 1.0.0 =